Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/Chapter019-revision1.md

 "Dangerous times call for dangerous choices," Greta replied, her hand moving from her sword to her holy symbol.
 "If my oath is to serve the Light, then I must follow where truth leads."

-"Well," Tobi said with forced lightness, "at least if we're all going to be branded heretics, we'll have good company.
-Though I have to ask—are we talking about the kind of heresy that gets you burned at the stake, or just the regular excommunication variety?"
+"Well," Tobi said with forced lightness, "at least if we're all going to be branded heretics, we'll have good company."

 "Speak for yourself," Willi muttered, but she was already checking their supplies with the resigned efficiency of someone who'd accepted the inevitable.
 "We'll need to ration carefully if we're traveling through territories where buying food might attract unwanted attention."

-As they broke camp and followed Korren deeper into clan territory, Lin felt the last threads connecting them to their old lives beginning to fray.
+As they broke camp and followed Korren deeper into clan territory, Lin felt the weight of transformation beginning.
 The familiar routines of Academy life and Guild contracts seemed impossibly distant.
-Each step carried them further from everything they'd known and deeper into knowledge that would make them enemies of the very institutions that had shaped them.
+They were becoming something far more dangerous to institutional authority: seekers of truth willing to examine knowledge their own government had branded as heretical.

 The path wound through landscapes that spoke of systematic cultural elimination.
 Sacred groves reduced to stumps, stone markers toppled and broken, burned patches where Inquisitor teams had eliminated what they called "sites of pagan corruption."
 Yet life persisted in hidden places: wildflowers growing in patterns too deliberate for chance, trees that seemed to whisper when the wind touched them just right, streams that sang with voices too clear for simple water over stone.